 “The Petrifow language was created for purpose of taking advantage of the simple nature of Petri nets and extend them to meet any requirements of the real-life business modelling.”
 (From the article about Petriflow) Petri nets are capable of iteration, concurrent execution and they enable choice making.
 Unlike many current business modelling languages, Petri nets have an exact mathematical definition.

-Cornerstones of Petri nets
+Building blocks of Petri nets

 During this event, a transition consumes tokens from connected input places and produce tokens to output places.

-4. Transitions in Petri nets are executable only in the case that all basic firing conditions are fulfilled.
+Transitions in Petri nets are executable only in the case that all basic firing conditions are fulfilled.

-1.)Input places have to contain at least as many tokens as the
+- Input places have to contain at least as many tokens as the

 the multiplicity of the corresponding input arc.

-2.)Transition removes as many tokens from input places as the cardinality of the corresponding input arc
+- Transition removes as many tokens from input places as the multiplicity of the corresponding input arc.

-3.)Transition creates as many tokens in output places as the cardinality of the corresponding output arc
+- Transition creates as many tokens in output places as the multiplicity of the corresponding output arc.